About the Guru

 - How do you manage sampling so your bill doesn't bankrupt the company?

-If you're an SRE, a DevOps engineer, or just someone tired of debugging in the dark, welcome.
-Let's learn together.
+If you're an SRE, DevOps engineer, or just someone tired of debugging in the dark — welcome.
+The content here is built on real production experience, not toy demos.